bir/iken/README.md

 `WithStack` provides an easy stack traced error with options to ignore depth.
 Useful for tracking panics caught in middleware.
 It also provides some utilities for marshalling to logging for easy of logging.

-## fastutil
+## httputil

-Collection of minor tools for use with Fast HTTP.
+Collection of minor tools for use with HTTP.

 ### ErrorHandler

-Standardized handling of errors in a Fast HTTP request flow.
+Standardized handling of errors in an HTTP request flow.

-## notify

 ## pgxzero